-Basic and Foundation training modules are available on-line.
-Other training sessions are normally carried out by staff from the respective Diocesan offices in all cases a certificate of completion is available and a record kept of attendance.
+Training sessions are normally carried out by staff from the respective Diocesan offices although there may be basic training given to some volunteers by Parish Safeguarding Officers.
+Training is also available through on-line modules and in all cases a certificate of completion is normally made available and a record kept of attendance.